 - Opening and Placing SUBVIS on Block Diagram in Modular Programming

 - Displaying and Express VIS as Expandable Nodes in Modular Programming

-LabVIEW (Laboratory Virtual Instrument Engineering Workbench) is a graphical programming environment which has become prevalent throughout research labs, academia and industry.
+LabVIEW (Laboratory Virtual Instrument Engineering Workbench) is a graphical programming environment that has become prevalent throughout research labs, academia, and industry.
 It is a powerful and versatile analysis and instrumentation software system for measurement and automation.
-Its graphical programming language called G programming is performed using a graphical block diagram that compiles into machine code and eliminates a lot of the syntactical details.
+It's a graphical programming language called G programming is performed using a graphical block diagram that compiles into machine code and eliminates a lot of the syntactical details.